 English 1301 is designed to help international students at Baylor develop their writing practices within a small learning community.
 This course will help you improve various aspects of your writing, including topic development, organization, grammar, and word choice.
 ENG 1301 does not satisfy course credits towards a degree program, but it will provide a crucial foundation for your success at Baylor.

 English 1302 emphasizes the habits of mind and writing knowledge that are essential in college-level writing.
 In ENG 1302, you will learn flexible writing processes, develop rhetorical knowledge, and gain understanding of writing conventions used in various academic genres.
 You will learn to read and analyze nonfiction texts and complete multiple writing projects that develop your confidence and preparedness for writing in a variety of contexts.
+You will need to take an additional writing course after ENG 1302 to satisfy the requirements of your degree plan.

 Why should I choose English 1310: Writing & Academic Inquiry Seminars?